bf2fc6cc711aee1a0c2a/ffm-fleet-manager-go-template/docs/getting-credentials-and-accounts.md

 *Why?*
 <The reason for requesting the account>
 ```
+> NOTE: If you are in middleware and you are not aware of a point of contact for the previous mail contact the creators of this template (information in the main README of this repository).

 > NOTE
 Within the AWS account used to provision OSD clusters, you must create an osdCcsAdmin IAM user with the following requirements:
 - This user needs at least Programmatic access enabled.